 Nuclear Regulatory Commission.

-On November 3, 2016, the U.S. Nuclear Regulatory Commission (NRC) issued for public comment draft regulatory guide (DG) DG-1337, “Restart of a Nuclear Power Plant Shut Down by a Seismic Event,” in the Federal Register for a 60-day public comment period which ends on January 3, 2017.
-The NRC is extending the public comment period to February 28, 2017, recognizing the potential for unavailability of people during the holiday period.
+The U.S. Nuclear Regulatory Commission (NRC) is issuing for public comment draft regulatory guide (DG) DG-1337, “Restart of a Nuclear Power Plant Shut Down by a Seismic Event.”
+It represents proposed Revision 1 of Regulatory Guide (RG) 1.167.
 The guide describes methods acceptable to the NRC staff that can be used to demonstrate that a nuclear power plant is safe for restarting after a shutdown caused by a seismic event.

 You may submit comments by any of the following methods (unless this document describes a different method for submitting comments on a specified subject):